Skip to main content

 29th United Nations Climate Change Conference

-COP28 took place in Dubai, United Arab Emirates, between 30 November and 12 December 2023.
+COP29 took place in Baku, Azerbaijan, between 11 November and 22 December 2024.
 It brought together representatives from around the world to tackle climate change.

-DFAT works closely with other government departments to ensure our international and domestic climate action is aligned.
+DFAT works closely across the Australian Government to ensure our international and domestic climate action is aligned.
 Visit their websites to read more on their climate change policies and activities.

 Back to top